nxarch/nest-nguniversal/README.md

 </a>
 </p>

-Kudos to the contributors of [@nestjs/ng-universal](https://github.com/nestjs/ng-universal) as this library is built on top of this repository.
+Kudos to the maintainers/contributors of [@nestjs/ng-universal](https://github.com/nestjs/ng-universal) as this library is built on top of this repository.

 ## Prerequisites